If you are studying social sciences, you might be especially interested in reading about how to preregister your research.

 - Data management plan

 This might seem like a lot!
 But not every aspect of the research project has to be detailed beforehand.
-Deviations from the initial plan are acceptable aslong as you can justify them and transparently communicate them.
-For example, you may want to use non-parametric (rather than parametric) statistical tests because you find out after data collection that your data are not normally distributed.
+Deviations from the initial plan are acceptable as long as you can justify them and transparently communicate them.
+For example, you may want to use non-parametric (rather than parametric) statistical tests because you might find out after data collection that your data are not normally distributed.

-Once your plan is written, you’re ready to begin your preregistration!
+Once your plan is written, you are ready to begin your preregistration!
 On the OSF, you can create a project record for your upcoming study, invite collaborators and upload your protocol.
-When you’re happy and everything is in place, you can create a preregistration: A timestamped, frozen version of your project.
-If you’re worried about your ideas being stolen, you can embargo the registration for up to four years, but if not, you can make your project public right away.
+When you are happy and everything is in place, you can create a preregistration - a timestamped, frozen version of your project.
+If you are worried about your ideas being stolen, you can embargo the registration for up to four years, but if not, you can make your project public right away.

-Even if you’re doing exploratory research, preregistration is still worth it.
-It indicates to others that you are interestedin producing credible scientific results that you (and others) can have confidence in.
+Even if you are doing exploratory research, preregistration is still worth it.
+It indicates to others that you are interested in producing credible scientific results that you (and others) can have confidence in.

 In psychology, some have called these steps towards improved science Psychology’s Renaissance.
 Exciting times, right? :)